Kamichanw/SeekDeeper/bert/README.md

 [📖中文 ReadMe](./README_zh.md)
 ## Introduction

+In this BERT implementation, we will demonstrate how to conduct pre-training on the  [BookCorpus](https://huggingface.co/datasets/bookcorpus/bookcorpus) and [Wikipedia](https://huggingface.co/datasets/wikimedia/wikipedia) datasets, load the official pre-trained weights provided by Hugging Face, and fine-tune on the [Stanford Sentiment Treebank (SST-2)](https://nlp.stanford.edu/~socherr/EMNLP2013_RNTN.pdf) dataset to reproduce the results reported in the original paper.

 ## Model details

 ### Key differences with GPT

-In fact, many of BERT's design choices are intentional, aiming to make it as similar as possible to the original GPT, so that the two methods can be compared with minimal differences.
-The model size, number of attention heads, and number of layers in BERT_base are the same as GPT; similarly, BERT uses the GeLU activation function instead of ReLU, and uses learnable positional embeddings rather than sine-cosine position encodings.
+In fact, many of the design decisions in BERT were intentionally made to make it as close to GPT as possible so that the two methods could be minimally compared.
+For instance, BERT_base matches GPT in model size (e.g., layers, attention heads, and hidden dimensions).
+Similarly, BERT replaces ReLU with the GeLU activation function and adopts learnable positional embeddings instead of sinusoidal positional encoding.

-However, there are still some differences:

-1. BERT uses the original Transformer Encoder and does not require a Decoder.
-This means that BERT can access both the previous and future context, while GPT can only access the historical context.
-2. BERT's pretraining tasks include MLM (Masked Language Model) and NSP (Next Sentence Prediction), while GPT's pretraining task mainly involves predicting the next word in a given text sequence.
+However, key differences include:

+1. **Self-Attention Mechanism**: BERT employs bidirectional self-attention to capture contextual information from both directions, whereas GPT uses causal self-attention (masked to prevent future token visibility).
+In BERT, masks are applied only for padding.
+2. **Tokenization**: BERT utilizes WordPiece tokenization, contrasting with GPT's Byte-Pair Encoding (BPE).
+3. **Training Objectives**: BERT is pre-trained with Masked Language Modeling (MLM) and Next Sentence Prediction (NSP), while GPT and the original Transformer rely on standard autoregressive language modeling.
-3. During pretraining, BERT learns embeddings for [SEP], [CLS], and sentence A/B; GPT uses [SEP] and [CLS], but they are only introduced during fine-tuning.
+4. **Special Tokens**: During pre-training, BERT learns embeddings for [SEP]**, **[CLS], and sentence A/B embeddings.
+In GPT, [SEP] and [CLS] are introduced only during fine-tuning.
-4. Training details (including datasets and learning rate settings).

-### MLM and NSP
+### Pre-training Tasks

 #### Masked Language Model（MLM）